-Rabalais: SEC Spring Meeting Q and A with new LSU athletic director Scott Woodward
+After SEC meetings, Q&A with LSU's Scott Woodward: On Will Wade, alcohol sales at games, more

 “Just like at A&M, my focus is going to be raising money for human capital.
 I think it’s important that you get the right coaches and the right staff and the right people to support these student-athletes."

-What do you mean by ‘human capital?’
+What do you mean by "human capital?"

 “Elite coaches.
 All that stuff that gobbles up a lot of money.
 The elite programs are starting to endow that stuff, the Michigans and Stanfords of the world.
 That’s what we need to pivot to.”